bduckdev/friendless-ai/README.md

 # friendless

-friendless is an ai chat app to replace human interaction built with t3 stack.
+Friendless is a dystopian ai chat app designed to replace human communication built with next, trpc, and postgres.

-## Current features

-- CRUD functionality via postgres, tRPC, and Prisma
-- Integration with OAI style APIs
-- discord auth via nextauth
-- next.js

 ## Instructions: